 Q. Can you write your own memoir?

 You can write your own memoir.
-Apart from that, you can write memoir of other people too.
+Apart from that, you can write memoirs of other people too.

 Q. Is it worth writing a memoir?